 Picking Up Your Dribble

-At any point, the ball-handler can stop dribbling and pick up his dribble.
-When a player decides to pick up the dribble, he grabs the ball and holds it.
-Once a player picks up his dribble, he can no longer dribble again.
-Instead, he can only pass, shoot, or pivot.
+At any point, the ball-handler can stop dribbling and pick up their dribble.
+When a player decides to pick up the dribble, they grab the ball and hold it.
+Once a player picks up their dribble, they can no longer dribble again.
+Instead, they can only pass, shoot, or pivot.

 If a player breaks any of these dribbling rules, a violation will be called by the referee.
 Violations result in a turnover and the other team getting the ball.
 These are simple mistakes in basketball that can have a large impact during a game.
 Here is a list of dribbling violations in basketball: